robocomp/robocomp/doc/DSR-start.md

   * Build it and execute with _bin/viriatoDSR etc/config_
   * On startup, the agent will request a copy of G and upon reception it will show it in its own window.
 All views of G will be equal since they are copies of a synchronized replicated data structure (similar to a GDoc)

+ Now we have the simplest DSRc runnning and connected to the simulated world that CoppeliaSim brings to life.
+Yo need now to get familiarized with the agents' UI and with G. To see how things change when there is movement in the world we have two ways:

+ 1. using a joystick or XBox pad.
+   * in a new terminal goto ~/robocomp/components/robocomp-robolab/hardware/external_control/joystickpub
+   * build the component and start it with _bin/joystickpub etc/config_
+   * move the stick and you will see the robot moving in CoppeliaSim and in ALL G views.
+ 2. from the CoppeliaSim UI.
+   * click on the Coppelia window and click on the robot (check in the tree view on the left that you have selected the topmost element of the tree -Viriato)
+   * click on the button in the upper panel of CoppeliaSim with a little cube in the middle and four arrows around.
+   * Move the mouse dragging the robot around and see how all G views are refreshed.